Weezer: Comeback, the "Green Album" and Maladroit (2000–2002)

 Spin reviewed it as the 6th best album of 2002.
 A Rolling Stone reader's poll also from that year voted it the 90th greatest album of all time.
-Weezer released its much-delayed first DVD on March 23, 2004.
+Weezer released its first DVD on March 23, 2004.
 The Video Capture Device DVD chronicles the band from its beginnings through Maladroit's Enlightenment Tour.
-Compiled by the band’s assistant Karl Koch, the DVD features home video footage, music videos, commercials, rehearsals, concert performances, television performances, and band commentary.
-The DVD was certified "gold" on November 8, 2004.
+Compiled by the band's assistant Karl Koch, the DVD features home video footage, music videos, commercials, rehearsals, concert performances, television performances, and band commentary.
+The DVD was certified gold on December 15, 2004.